Contents

 6Sub-Processors

-| Sub-Processor | Purpose | Data Location |
+| Category | Purpose | Data Location |

 |---|---|---|

-| Anthropic | AI processing of SIP text for data extraction | United States (API processing; data not retained beyond 30 days) |
+| AI processing | Inference for document analysis, compliance assessment, report generation, and governance scoring | United States (API processing; data typically not retained beyond 30 days; never used for model training) |

-| Supabase | Database hosting, file storage, authentication | European Union |
+| Cloud database and authentication | Database hosting, file storage, sign-in | European Union |

-| Resend | Transactional email delivery (account notifications, one-time codes) | United States (with EU processing) |
+| Transactional email delivery | Account notifications and one-time codes | United States (with EU processing) |

-| EmailJS | Contact form email delivery (marketing site only) | European Union |
+| Marketing-site services | Contact-form email delivery (marketing site only; fonts are self-hosted) | Global |

 7Security Measures